-This callback replaces the code that prints LuaT_FX's statistics and 'output written to' messages.
+This callback replaces the code that prints $LuaT_EX$'s statistics and 'output written to' messages.
+The engine can still do housekeeping and therefore you should not rely on this hook for postprocessing the pdf or log file.

 8.5.4 start_page_number